DEV3L/Test-Drive-Python-Code-Forward-Bug-Backward/README.md

-# Test Drive Python: Code Forward, Bug Backward
+# python-code-blog-posts

-Example repository to go with blog post on Test-Drive Python Code Forward, Bug Backward.
+Example repository to go with blog posts that have Python related code examples.

-This workspace is a Python project setup for a simple calculator application.
-It includes the main application file (calculator.py), a unit test file (test_calculator.py).
-The project is configured with a setup.py file for packaging and distribution.
+This workspace is a Python project setup for a Python project.

 The project is also set up with GitHub Actions for continuous integration, as defined in the .github/workflows/python-app.yml file.
 This workflow runs tests on every push to any branch.